mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 | [854869](https://www.discogs.com/artist/854869)   | Janice Harsanyi                      | 85                           |
 | [310407](https://www.discogs.com/artist/310407)   | The Confederates                     | 78                           |

 This question is a little ridiculous, but I was trying to exercise my SQL skills.
 Nevertheless, I thought this question had a slightly unexpected answer.
-It turned out to be sensitive to the phenomenon known as 'one and done.'
-Most of these 'artists' were groups that were assembled in order to produce exactly one album that turned out to be a smash hit, and the groups never made another album after that.
+It turned out to be sensitive to the phenomenon known as "one and done."
+Most of these "artists" were groups that were assembled in order to produce exactly one album that turned out to be a smash hit, and the groups never made another album after that.
 Now that's efficient!

 ### What release credits the largest number of artists?